Our Successful Cases

 Trial-Court Level Cases

-Polasky v.
-Williams* (Supreme Court of New York, Nassau County)
+* (Supreme Court of New York, Nassau County)

 Arlington v.
 Intereagle Tech, Inc.* (Supreme Court of New York, New York County)

 Intereagle failed to pay several of its executive employees back wages and benefits.
 It also misappropriated money that the employees invested in the company.
-The employees, collectively, retained the law firm of Peter M. Agulnick, P.C., to commence a lawsuit.
+The employees, collectively, hired the law firm of Peter M. Agulnick, P.C., to commence a lawsuit.
 The result: Well before trial, we obtained a settlement exceeding a quarter-million dollars for our clients.

 Wellston v.
 Chung-Fuey Group, Ltd.* (Supreme Court of New York, New York County)